 The partnership delivered six new energy efficiency policies, codes and/or standards for building in Mexico and Colombia.
 As a result of their work, 12 new cities joined the BEA platform, with a total of 26 Latin American and 50 global cities and states committed to implementing the framework crafted by BEA.
 The project involved 19 Green Building Councils, more than 90 government officials actively contributing with cities/states perspectives, and 100+ partners engaged with working groups in each country.
 The partnership helped train more than 3,000 professionals from multiple sectors and organized 8 regional activities with over 20 cities/states across Latin America.

-P4G elevated the profile of the partnership at the Colombia National Platform launch and accelerated the partnership to achieve tangible successes in Colombia.
-Three cities joined the BEA platform including Cali, Monteria and Bogotá.
-Additionally, new construction in Bogotá will adopt the updated energy efficiency building code that requires all new buildings to achieve 20% energy savings and 30% water savings starting in 2020.
-Due to the policy brought about by BEA, Bogotá could improve the performance of 2.5 million homes expected to be built in the next 30 years.
-Read more about these codes.
+P4G elevated and accelerated the partnership at the Colombia National Platform launch to achieve tangible successes in Colombia, with three cities – Cali, Monteria and Bogotá joining the BEA platform.
+As of 2020, new construction in Bogotá adopts the updated energy efficiency building code that requires all new buildings to achieve 20% energy savings and 30% water savings, with Montería and Cali committed to follow.
+This new policy is projected to reduce emissions by improving the performance of 2.5 million homes that are expected to be built in the next thirty years.

 As a result of two pilot projects hosted in the Mexican states of Campeche and Yucatán, 8 cities and states are working with the Cities Climate Action (CCA) Project and BEA platform with the support and leadership of local partners including WRI Mexico and SUMe.
 Furthermore, the states of Yucatán and Campeche finalized the design parameters, measurements and energy reduction goals of the mandatory Guidelines and Technical Standard for all public buildings which started in 2021.